 This configuration setting is only available in PHP agent versions lower than 8.0.
 Versions 8.0 and higher will ignore this setting and always use HTTPS encryption to communicate with New Relic.

-yes, the proxy will only use a secure connection to communicate with the collector.
+When set to yes, the proxy will only use a secure connection to communicate with the collector.
 While the setting specifies SSL, the setting refers to HTTPS encryption to the latest industry standards.
-The agent communicates with New Relic via HTTPS by default, and New Relic requires HTTPS for all traffic to New Relic APM and the New Relic REST API.
+The agent communicates with New Relic via HTTPS by default, and New Relic requires HTTPS for all traffic to New Relic and the New Relic REST API.